The most popular set-up for connecting a strobe to an Ikelite TTL system requires three components:

 Ball joint arms like the Compact Ball Arm provide a greater degree of reticulation compared to flex components, so it's easier to make fine adjustments to your light positioning.
 Aluminum construction makes ball joint arms much stronger; necessary for adding accessories or when shooting professional grade strobes like the DS160 or DS161.

 An extra long strobe arm is essential for reducing backscatter and providing even lighting when shooting wide angle.
 Aluminum ball arms can be extended farther from the housing than flex arms.
 Ball arms are available in extended configurations, like the Wide Angle Ball Arm, or can be added to later.

 Two Ikelite DS strobes can be connected to your TTL system using our Y-shaped Dual Sync Cord # 4103.52.

-SEA&SEA, INON, or Nikonos strobes can be connected, but they are not capable of powering the TTL circuitry in your housing or converter.
+SEA&SEA or INON strobes can be connected, but they are not capable of powering the TTL circuitry in your housing or converter.
 These strobes must be used in manual power settings.
 The following sync cords are available to connect strobes from other manufacturers:

 Our strobes are designed from inside to out specifically for underwater photography.
 We are the only underwater strobe which is 100% made in the USA by experienced divers.
 Our staff is easily accessible for any advice and support you need.